Discover Geocaching in DeSoto County

 - Membership Certificate – official looking, snazzy faux parchment document that entitles you to a share of the spoils of the Conquistador Crew.
 Booty includes:

 - Doubloon – This priceless plastic knock-off of a real Spanish gold coin is sure to wow your friends.
 Especially those with degrees in archeology and anthropology.

 - Conquistador Hat – From a distance, it looks like a real metal conquistador helmet-it’s not.
 But, wear it and you’ll be the life of any party.
 You may even be asked to lead an expedition-cool huh?

 - Photo with Hernando DeSoto – No, not the real Hernando DeSoto.
 His ship sailed (so to speak) back in 1542.
 Drop by the DeSoto County Visitors Center and have your mug taken with our tight-clad, cutout DeSoto look-alike.
 We’ll send you the photo via e-mail or Facebook.

-- Conquistador E-Newsletter– Once you become a member, we know you’ll want to become best friends and buddies for life with the whole crew.
+- Conquistador Email– Once you become a member, we know you’ll want to become best friends and buddies for life with the whole crew.
 Heck, you may even invite us all to your house for dinner.
-If not, we’ll still send you the latest updated from the “Crew.”
+We’ll send you an email inviting you to join our Facebook “Crew.”

-There are seven new "Treasures" to be discovered in DeSoto County for those who participate in geocaching.
+There are seven "Treasures" to be discovered in DeSoto County for those who participate in geocaching.
 Each cache has sheets of paper with a number for that cache and a bit of history about that area.
 Those that find the geocaches collect the sheets of paper.
-When they have all seven, they can bring them into the tourism office at 4716 Pepper Chase Drive in Southaven.
+When they have all seven sheets and/or have logged your finds on Geocaching.com, bring them into the tourism office at 4716 Pepper Chase Drive in Southaven.
 In return, they get a certificate and their photo made with a conquistador hat they may keep, with "Hernando DeSoto" and featured on www.sodesoto.com website.
-To learn more, read the following newspaper article at http://bit.ly/geocachedesoto.